In this tutorial, you will learn to draw with the Python Turtle module. It’s a fun way to learn Python while discovering your creativity!

 The left() function turns (or rotates) the turtle anti-clockwise by a certain angle that by default is expressed in degrees.

-That’s why the second call to the forward() function draws a line perpendicular to the first one (90 degrees angle) and in the 1st quadrant.
+That’s why the second call to the forward() function draws a line perpendicular to the first one (90-degree angle) and in the 1st quadrant.

-With the same logic we can draw the for sides of a square.
+With the same logic, we can draw the four sides of a square.

 Here is the output…